saucelabs/sauce-docs/docs/mobile-apps/automated-testing/ipa-files.md

 :::note

 To install your iOS app on our cloud devices we need to include our own provisioning profile in your app.
 We use a [resigning process](#sauce-labs-resigning-enablements) to include our provisioning profile in your app.
-While this process does not modify the functionality of the app, it touches the [certain entitlements in your app](#sauce-labs-resigning-enablements).
+While this process does not modify the functionality of the app, it touches [certain entitlements in your app](#sauce-labs-resigning-enablements).
 It is possible to disable the resigining process by buying your own private devices with dedicated provisioning profiles, see [here](#private-devices).

 :::